EDavies2020/GFRecipes_MS3/TESTING.md

 * Other
     * Each page has been tested on all screen sizes using online responsive media sites
     * During testing I used the 'back button' regularly and this didnt throw any errors
+    * Each page was tested to make sure the mobile view didnt have any items that didn't show or affected the layout.
+Numerous changes were made to make sure all text and pictures are visable

 [Back to Testing](TESTING.md)